 Here are some strategies teachers use to get students to think about their learning.

 Coding is terrific because it teaches kids about teamwork.
 You can have your child invite their friends over to collaborate on a coding project, like making a video game.
 By working together, they can make coding fun.
+Social learning transforms programming from an isolated task into a shared creative experience, keeping motivation high through community support.
 It also prepares them to work like real-world computer programmers, who rely on teams to build much of today’s technology.

 Learn how to get your student excited about computer science

 Technology is the future, and we want the best for young learners by exposing them to this skill.
 However, we also want them to have fun while learning to code.
-We want them to keep going and find enjoyment in coding challenges!
 The tips discussed earlier are great ways to help this aspect of your child’s learning, especially when learning about computer science.

 If your child is ready and excited to learn how to code, check out these courses that use Scratch: For younger learners in kindergarten to second grade, check out Scratch Jr; For kids in second to sixth grade, check out Scratch Ninja; For students in sixth to ninth grade, check out our advanced Scratch option Accelerated Scratch.